WC-Co Tungsten Carbide

 • Tungsten carbide WC-12Co layers are resistant to sliding wear, impact, abrasion and fretting at temperatures up to 510ºC, preferably in non-corrosive media.

-HVOF and HVAF WCCo Coatings
+HVOF and HVAF WCCo Tungsten Carbide Coatings in India

-HVOF technology generally used for WC coating application sometimes generates material oxidation and decomposition of WC feedstock materials during in-process HVOF deposition.
+HVOF technology generally used for WC coating application sometimes generates material oxidation and decomposition of WC coating feedstock materials during in-process HVOF deposition.

 It is directly related to the high combustion temperature which is more than 3000ºC as well as the presence of oxygen in HVOF combustion products.
 This usually results in coating embrittlement and further reduction of service life in the condition of abrasive and erosive wear.